everlytic/push-notifications-documentation/push/xamarin/readme.md

 ## Notes

 - iOS is currently not implemented.
 Called methods will print to the console when run on an iOS device.
 - A Test mode is provided during the alpha phase.
-This mocks HTTP requests to the Everlytic API for basic testing.
+This mocks HTTP requests to the System API for basic testing.

 ## Getting Started